Final dispute over undefined vs null in JS/TS

 some articles on the internet with clear conclusion why we all should just use

-.
+undefined and ignore null.
 To my surprise I found as many opinions

 on why we should do this as why we shouldn’t.
 What stroke me the most is that